 From the descendants of its crew to its ill-fated passengers, the story behind the Titanic has been re-told from Belfast to Hollywood.
 At Titanic Experience Cobh, visitors can explore the stories through interactive displays and audio-visual tours, and find out what happened to the 123 passengers who boarded the famous White Star Line liner in Cobh – one of them the young Jeremiah Burke who wrote the last message ever to leave the ship.

-This engrossing walk through Cobh explores its fascinating and diverse history of military, maritime and social heritage.
-See the buildings, streets and piers where Titanic passengers embarked and learn all about Spike Island and convict transportation.
-This trail enjoys spectacular views of one of the world’s largest natural harbours and takes about an hour to complete.
+The engrossing Titanic Walking Trail through Cobh explores its fascinating history of military, maritime and social heritage.
+See the buildings, streets and piers where Titanic passengers embarked and learn all about Spike Island and the convicts who were shipped to its shores.
+This trail enjoys spectacular views of one of the world’s largest natural harbours - it makes for an hour well-spent.

 If you fancy some fresh food and the best of East Cork’s produce, visit Cobh Farmer’s Market.
-As well as local favourites you will also find a variety of international street food to try as well as a selection of handcrafted wares to choose from.
+As well as local favourites, you will also find a variety of international street food to try.
+Don't forget to browse the selection of handcrafted wares created by local merchants.
 This delightful market takes place every Friday from 10am - 2pm, along the promenade in Cobh.

 Take a journey from Cobh to Ballycotton where the lighthouse’s lantern was first lit back in 1851.
-141 years later the last keeper left the island due to the introduction of automation at the lighthouse and now – weather permitting – you can make landfall, climb the original iron staircase, and enjoy incredible views from the lantern balcony.
+Almost 150 years later, the last keeper left the island due to the introduction of automation at the Ballycotton Lighthouse and now – weather permitting – you can make landfall, climb the original iron staircase and enjoy incredible views from the lantern balcony.

-With its long history of launching epic ships, Cobh also has a tradition of welcoming cruise liners to its shores.
-A favourite activity for Cobh insiders is to climb the hills overlooking the town on a day that sees the arrival of a liner into the dock.
-You will get a great sense of the impressive scale of these oceangoing giants as they drop visitors off to enjoy a stay in East Cork.
+With its long history of launching epic ships, Cobh also has a tradition of welcoming colossal cruise liners to its shores.
+Join the locals as they climb the hills overlooking the town on a day that sees the arrival of a liner into the dock.
+Get a true sense of the impressive scale of these oceangoing giants as they drop visitors off to enjoy a stay in East Cork.